osism/k8s-capi-images/README.md

 https://image-builder.sigs.k8s.io/capi/capi.html.

 The images are built with the [Image Builder](https://github.com/kubernetes-sigs/image-builder/), a collection of cross-provider Kubernetes virtual machine image building utilities.

+When a Kubernetes series changes to EOL status, the corresponding builds are deactivated here and only the last version of this series will remain available as an image in the future.

 The following images contain the latest [stable releases](https://kubernetes.io/releases/), which are updated as required.
 This means that the image for version `1.27` contains, for example, version `1.27.3`.

 | Version | Image URL                                                                                                                                                                                              | End of life                                     |
 |---------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------|